michaellasky/react-formguards/README.md

 ## Usage

-* Replace your &lt;form&gt; tag with &lt;ValidatedForm&gt;, passing an onSubmit callback.
+* Replace your &lt;form /&gt; tag with &lt;ValidatedForm /&gt;, passing an onSubmit callback.
   * *onSubmit is only called when all the FormGuard's are satisfied, which means the form is valid*

-* Add &lt;FormGuard&gt; tags anwhere you'd like validation errors to appear.
+* Add &lt;FormGuard /&gt; tags anwhere you'd like validation errors to appear.
 The FormGuards handle everything else for you.

 Check out the [Live Examples](https://michaellasky.github.io/react-formguards/) to see it in action!